 Not really, the DSA500MT is a complete kit for oversized tires ONLY.
 A big tire calibration for these types of CVT systems (Variator/Roller type) like on the Suzuki’s and Yamaha’s are very case specific and are not intended for use with stock tires.

 We also offer the DPSS - P/Y (Plain/Yellow) secondary spring as an individual item.
 We designed this secondary spring with a bit more torsional (twisting) force built into it, as well as slightly more side pressure force.
 It aids in belt life and bottom end response and is often used for work applications or with heavier 25" mud tires that do not require the complete DSA 500MT kit.

 The older version Quadmaster and earlier Cat versions have the different camshafts/hp,etc. This kit will still help recover losses from adding bigger tires,but with a slight loss of top speed.

 Many people assume that the AC650 is simply a 650 Prairie with independent.
 It does use the same powerplant , however, there are a few other differences.
-Aside from having an independent suspension system, it also has a heavier base weight, steel wheels and 26" radial tires.the BIGGEST difference is that Cat chose much taller final drive gearing.
+Aside from having an independent suspension system, it also has a heavier base weight, steel wheels and 26" radial tires.
+The BIGGEST difference is that Cat chose much taller final drive gearing.
 A 650 V-twin Cat will burn belts easier because it is not geared as low in low or high range as a Kawasaki.
 It has similar HP output but slightly lower from a different airbox design.
-This is obvious from the carburator jetting which is leaner on this model (as a result of less air flow).
+This is obvious from the carburetor jetting which is leaner on this model (as a result of less air flow).

 The differences are slight and depending on the operator, some greatly prefer the Arctic Cat model because of its comfortable ride and excellent ground clearance.